gdiaz384/py3stringReplace/README.md

   - The order of match pairs in replacementList.txt is not important.

 ## Release Notes:
 - Replacements are performed out of order.
-To perform ordered replacements, use a second list.
+To perform ordered replacements, use a second replacement list.
-- The output file will be UTF-8 encoded.
-To change the encoding, use [Notepad++](//notepad-plus-plus.org/download).
+- The input files will be read/written as utf-8 encoded by default.
+To change the encoding use the -e option.
+- Output to stdout is utf-8 formatted by default.
+To change the console encoding use the -ce option.
+- The replacementList.txt is read as utf-8 by default.
+To change the encoding use the -rle option.
+- Due to console limitations, consider using [Notepad++](//notepad-plus-plus.org/download) to change the input to utf-8 when debuging.
-- If downloading a replacementList.txt from github directly instead of using a release.zip, remember to change the line ending back to Windows before attempting to use it by using [Notepad++](//notepad-plus-plus.org/download).
+- If downloading a replacementList.txt from github directly instead of using a release.zip, remember to change the line ending back to Windows before attempting to use it by using Notepad++ (if applicable).

 ## Dependencies
 - [Python 3.4+](//www.python.org/downloads)